 Regardless of the medium, be sure to sign your painting before you varnish it.

 It’s important to consider where you place your signature.
 Traditionally, signatures are written on the bottom left of the painting’s front side.
 This is where most art collectors will expect a signature, although that doesn’t mean you must sign there.
 There are no rules of where to sign, just best practices.

-Other artists prefer to hide their signature on the back of the painting.
-Some might not enjoy their signature or they don’t want to take away from the art, but of course, they still want to put their name on the piece.
-Just remember that consistency is key; once you find the right placement and style, stick with it.
+Other artists prefer to hide their signatures on the back of the painting.
+Some might not enjoy their signature, or they don’t want to take away from the art, but of course, they still want to put their name on the piece.
+Remember that consistency is key; stick with it once you find the right placement and style.

 How to Sign Drawings

 There are two stylistic considerations for signing a drawing.
-While signing a painting inherently results in a contrast of the signature vs. the piece of art, it’s easy for a signature to get lost in a drawing.
-Whether you’d like it to stand out or be hidden, it’s important to consider what you use to sign the piece..
+While signing a painting inherently results in contrasting the signature vs. the piece of art, it’s easy for a signature to get lost in a drawing.
+Whether you’d like it to stand out or be hidden, it’s important to consider what you use to sign the piece.

 Where to Sign a Drawing

 Signatures on drawings are similar to signatures on paintings; traditionally, signatures are placed on the front of the piece on the bottom left.
 Again, thinking about the intent of the signature can help you make your decision.
-Want to boldly claim your work?
+Want to claim your work boldly?
 The front of the drawing is the right place for your signature.